sabuhiabbas/unit3_2023-project/README.md

 8. Inheritance: This is a feature of object-oriented programming that allows a class to inherit properties and behaviors from another class.[^13]
 9. Polymorphism: This is another feature of object-oriented programming that allows objects of different classes to be treated as if they were of the same class, by using common interfaces or abstract classes.[^14]
 10. Recursion: This is a technique where a function calls itself to solve a problem by breaking it down into smaller subproblems.
 Recursion is used in many algorithms, such as sorting and searching.[^15]
-11. KivyMD: building UI using KivyMD library, including navigation, layouts, widgets, and animations.[^4]
-12. SQLite: working with SQLite database, including creating tables, inserting, updating, and retrieving data, and using SQL queries to manipulate data.[^5]

 ## Development
 ### Success criteria 1: The solution validates the input for items to rent, so the datatable is well-organized